LukeShortCloud/rootpages/markdown/file_systems.md

 > set auth password=pass
 ```

 * Any ACL rules that were created can be overriden by turning off authentication entirely.
 ```
 > set attribute authentication=0
+> set attribute generate_node_acls=1
+> set attribute demo_mode_write_protect=0
 ```

 * Finally, make sure that both the TCP and UDP port 3260 are open in the firewall.
 [1]